Nithin04-10/Projects/README.md

 # Projects
-I have compiled all my projects into one single folder
+I have compiled my academic project publications into one single folder for reference